 Night photography like the one that you see above is possible and can be hauntingly beautiful.
 But I created these landscape photos using two different techniques.
 The image from Glacier National Park is a composite image where the moon and the foreground were photography using two separate exposure and lenses.
 The second image from Death Valley National Park was captured using a single camera exposure using a telephoto lens.
 Lets take a close look at both of these techniques.

 I took the shot below at The Devil’s Golf Course in Death Valley National Park.
 A brilliant, harvest moon hung over the mountains… but my unedited photograph doesn’t show it.
 To capture the image I wanted, I used a “double-exposure” or blending technique.
 With my camera on my tripod, I took one exposure for the foreground, mountains, and sky.
 The scene was evenly exposed, except for the moon – so with the help of my tripod for a 30-second exposure, it was an easy shot.
 I used a 24mm focal length to capture the scene in the image below.

 When I had the landscape shot I wanted, I prepared my setup to capture a photo of the moon.
 I changed lenses – choosing a 300mm focal length so I could zoom in and capture the details in the moon.
-In the shot below, you can see that the moon is properly exposed – but the sky is completely black, rather than the deep blue it was in reality.
+The moon is properly exposed in the shot below.
+However, the sky is completely black, rather than the reality of it being a deep blue.

 In Photoshop, I combined the two images for a finished “composite” shot.
-Of course, the blended image isn’t entirely true to the reality of the scene – but neither was the original, unedited image.
+Of course, the blended image isn’t entirely true to the reality of the scene.
+Although, neither was the original, unedited image.
 My finished composite captures the feeling of that huge, golden moon over the bizarre desert landscape.

 #2: Single Camera Exposure Technique